Lucretiel/rust-rfcs/text/0000-extension-methods.md

 [rationale-and-alternatives]: #rationale-and-alternatives

+## General rationale

 - The most important part of this design is the way that extension methods have the highest priority in method name resolution; a lot of the unusual parts of the proposal are oriented around this requirement.
 - Because the method takes the highest priority, it's important that the method not be "infectious" in places it isn't expected.
 Even even we contrain its use to a single crate, it would still be very surprising for a type to have an unexpected method available to it without _any_ indication in the relevant `use` items of the call site.
 Rust has a strong principle of requiring used items to be imported (be they types with inherent methods, or traits that bring in new methods), and I wanted to make sure that principle was upheld here.
 - The requirement that extension traits be importable is the main reason I made them "free-standing", rather than part of a hypothetical `impl extern` block.

+## Specific feature decisions

+### Extension methods on local types

+### Block names and aliasing

+### Disallowed export

+- Originally, it was outright disallowed to add extension methods to types in the same crate.
+The idea was that we didn't want to allow multiple ways to add methods to types.
+There were two main reasons to allow extension methods to inherent types:
+  - It's already possible to add methods to types both inherently and with traits, and generally this isn't a problem.
+  - One
+- Block names

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?
 - If this is a language proposal, could this be done in a library or macro instead?
 Does the proposed change make Rust code easier or harder to read, understand, and maintain?

+### Alternatives

+### Not

 # Prior art